ibm-messaging/mq-metric-samples/README.md

 ### NativeHA
 When NativeHA is used, the queue manager publishes some metrics on its status.
 These are automatically collected whenever available, and can be seen in the metric lists.
 The metrics are given a prefix or series of "nha".
 For example, `ibmmq_nha_synchronous_log_sent_bytes` is one metric shown in Prometheus.
-The NativeHA "instance" - the names given to the replicas - is added as the `nhainstance` tag to the metrics.
+The NativeHA "instance" or "group" name - given to the replicas - is added as the `nha` tag to the metrics.
+Each NativeHA metric is associated with either an instance or group, never both.

+Note: The `nha` tag was previously called `nhainstance` but that was confusing when the cross-region replication feature was introduced.
+Existing dashboards might need updating to show the newer tag.

+One type of metric related to NativeHA show a Log Sequence Number (LSN).
+In the queue manager, these will be shown in a style such as `GRPLSN(<0:0:326:39203>)`.
+Grafana does not have an inbuilt formatter to convert the integer into this style; you can display the raw value, but it's difficult to see the meaning.
+Other tools might permit additional processing.

 Depending on configuration, the collector may be able to automatically reconnect to the new instance after a failover.
 If that is not possible, you will need to have a process to restart the collector once the new replica has taken over.